-The best, homemade, high-protein snack recipes to keep you full and fueled!
+With a minimum of 12 grams of protein each, these sweet, high-protein snack recipes keep you full and fueled!
 These snack ideas are all dairy-free and gluten-free but high in flavor.
-Use them as healthy breakfast options, midday snacks, or even a post-workout meal.
+Use them as healthy breakfast options, midday snacks, or even a post-workout treat.

-And though most people think that protein is only for people who light weights or work out intensely, that’s far from true.
+And though most people think that protein is only for people who lift weights or work out intensely, that’s far from true.
+Learn about how to increase your protein intake so that you can start boosting your metabolism, energy, and immune system.

 - Repair and replenish muscle